General Contractor Invoice Template with Change Orders

 7. Project file.

-If the client calls about a charge, you can say:
+So when the client calls about a charge, you can answer in one breath:

 That item is CO 002, approved April 18 for the bathroom tile upgrade.